shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 After installing and integrating with the Auth SDK, application developers can add code to onboard users.
 Two options are available depending on how much customization is needed for your use case.

-1. Use [plug-and-play]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md) feature to quickly enable the default pop-up user login interface.
+1. Use the [plug-and-play]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md) feature to quickly enable the default pop-up user login interface.
 Developers are not required to build any user login UI.
 Application users can choose one of the authentication mechanisms configured by developers when the plug-and-play default UI offered by the Auth SDK shows up in the context of the application.

-2. Build custom UI for your application and call Auth SDK functions for enabling [social authentication]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md) and the [passwordless login option]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) for the application users.
+2. Build a custom UI for your application and call Auth SDK functions for enabling [social authentication]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md) and the [passwordless login option]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) for the application users.

 ### Sign Blockchain Transactions